 ERIM’s Organisation programme has a strong and impactful publication record in areas such as ethics, non-profit management and volunteers, philanthropy, leadership relating to sustainability and ethical concerns, regulation and firm strategies geared to managing the transition towards sustainability, and stakeholder dialogues.

-Emphasising ERIM’s strengths in practical valorisation, several senior faculty members within the Organisation group have established research centres of excellence, some attracting substantial external funding, and which build bridges between science and society.
+Emphasising ERIM’s strengths in practical valorisation, several senior faculty members within the Organisation group have established research initiatives and centres of excellence, some attracting substantial external funding, and which build bridges between science and society.

 These centres of excellence include (more information about the societal relevance and social impact of each centre can be found by clicking on the appropriate link):